softprops/devtogo/README.md

 ## 🤸‍♂️ usage

-devtogo is a cli primarily focused on publishing offline markdown files to [dev.to](https://dev.to/).
+devtogo is a cli for publishing offline markdown files to [dev.to](https://dev.to/).
 These files follow the same formatting rules documented in [dev.to's editor guide](https://dev.to/p/editor_guide).

 At a bare minimum you'll want to declare a **`title`** in a [frontmatter section](https://jekyllrb.com/docs/front-matter/) of your markdown file.